mli/deepnumpy-doc/index.rst

 Guidelines
 -------------

-This guide section is intended as an introductory overview of MXNet's modules for manipulating multi-dimensional arrays, loading data, contructing and training neural networks.
+This guide section is intended as an introductory overview of MXNet modules for manipulating multi-dimensional arrays, loading data, constructing and training neural networks.

 .. container:: cards